 For sure, you have heard of the Taj Mahal of the Philippines.
 It’s the ancestral mansion of a baron in Negros Occidental built in the memory of his wife.

-Decimated by WWII, the ruins still stood proud at the farm bearing the romantic history that captures every visitor’s hearts.
+Decimated during Second World War, the ruins still stood proud at the farm bearing the romantic history that captures every visitor’s hearts.
 A must visit when in Bacolod.

 19. Chocolate Hills

 Where: Bohol (throughout Batuan, Carmen, and Sagbayan)